thammaraku/employee_directory_react/README.md

 # Employee Directory React

 ## Objective
-To create a employee directory application to view non-sensitive data of entire employees.
-Filter and sort function to allows user to have quick access to specific employees.
+To create an employee directory application to view non-sensitive data of entire employees.
+Filter and sort function are needed to allow users to have quick access to specific employees.

 ## Acceptance Criteria
 - Generate table of random users from the Random User API